 Chemical Testing: We test the raw and treated water for 60 chemical parameters on an annual basis.
-Sampling was completed on July 20, 2015.
+Sampling was completed in June 2016.
 Testing indicated that the treated water met all health and aesthetic guidelines.

 What are the results of the tests?